 1.8.2.
 Geographical scope

-UNRA has a series of completed road projects country wide, and this study will concentrate on UNRA Head Quarters and its 22No stations country wide where planning and supervision of road projects are involved.
+UNRA has a series of completed road projects country wide, and this study concentrated on UNRA Head Quarters and its 22 stations countrywide who are involved in planning and supervision of road projects.

 1.8.3.
 Time scope